High Tech High Chula Vista: Architecture

-Notable Projects
+Notable projects

 Totes For Hope

 Students created tote bags to support clients suffering from disorders at Rady Children’s Hospital.
 The project was called Totes For Hope and was created by students on December 8, 2021.
 The students at High Tech wanted people to be aware of the rise in mental health, especially among teens.
 They learned that these children most likely wouldn’t be home for Christmas, so to make them feel happy, they created this project to help make tote bags.
 Through this project, the students were able to not only learn how to create tote bags but also learn how it felt to help others kindly.
 This project drew attention to the variety of problems, stigmas, and structures that affect everyone.
 The notion that sewing is exclusively for women is one stigma examined in this research, along with its history and instances of pushback.
 Students discussed these flaws in the history and practices of the fashion industry and wrote letters asking for a change.
 These all affect mental health, whether people are insecure about wanting to sew or they feel resentment for the practices of the fashion industry.
 At the end of the day, a project about making bags for strangers to remind them that they are not alone has highlighted corrupt systems, and internal conflict, and questioned a system that not many people are aware of the mental health effects of.

 Beyond the Crossfire

 In 2014, 45 High Tech High Chula Vista students including Trisa Mercado, Kamila Casteneda, and Gabriel Garcia had their film admitted to the first White House film festival.
 Teachers Nuvia Crisol Ruland and Matt Simon were motivated to support the cause.
 They hoped that the money would be able to support gun-violence-affected communities nationwide.
 The film, “Beyond the Crossfire” was centered around technology and its connection to students and information.
 These topics were touched upon due to the then President of the United States, Barack Obama’s incentive to encourage the use of technology in education.
 Marcado and Garcia received honors from the President for their efforts.
 The attempt that 45 High Tech High Chula Vista juniors made to aid people outside of their neighborhood are covered in the article Chula Vista Students Raise $18,000 for a Gun Violence documentary.

-High Tech High Chula Vista’s Girls Varsity Soccer Team playing against High Tech High Mesa during the 2023-2024 season.